-Investment securities with amortized costs of \$188.9 million and \$308.8 million at December 31, 2019 and 2018, respectively, were pledged to secure deposits made by state and local governments, securities sold under agreements to repurchase and transaction clearing accounts.
+Investment securities with amortized costs of \$192.7 million and \$188.9 million at December 31, 2020 and 2019, respectively, were pledged to secure deposits made by state and local governments, securities sold under agreements to repurchase and transaction clearing accounts.

-Provided below is a summary of investment securities which were in an unrealized loss position at December 31, 2019 and 2018.
+Provided below is a summary of investment securities which were in an unrealized loss position at December 31, 2020 and 2019.
 The Company does not intend to sell held-to-maturity and available-for-sale securities until such time as the value recovers or the securities mature and it is not more likely than not that the Company will be required to sell the securities prior to recovery of value or the securities mature.

-Less Than 12 Months 12 Months or Longer
+Less Than 12 Months 12 Months or Longer Total

-Unrealized Unrealized Number of Unrealized
+Unrealized l Unrealized Number of Unrealized

 Description of securities Fair Value Losses Fair Value Losses Securities Fair Value Losses

 (Dollars in thousands)

+December 31, 2020:

+Held-to-maturity:

+U.S. government-sponsored mortgage-

+backed securities \$ 678 \$ (1)) \$ 4 \$ - 6 \$ 682 \$ (1)

 December 31, 2019:

 Held-to-maturity:

 U.S. government-sponsored mortgage-

 backed securities \$ 55,882 \$ (302) \$ 34,492 \$ (712) 30 \$ 90,374 \$ (1,014)

-December 31, 2018:

-Available-for-sale:

-U.S. government-sponsored mortgage-

-backed securities \$ \$ \$ 2,560 \$ (84) 1 \$ 2,560 \$ (84)

-·

-Held-to-maturity:

-U.S. government-sponsored mortgage-

-backed securities \$ 57,154 \$ (254) \$ 220,338 \$ (9,025) 81 \$ 277,492 \$ (9,279)

 Mortgage-Backed Securities.
 The unrealized losses on the Company's investment in mortgage-backed securities were caused by increases in market interest rates subsequent to purchase.
 All of the mortgage-backed securities are guaranteed by Freddie Mac or Fannie Mae, which are U.S. government-sponsored enterprises, or Ginnie Mae, which is a U.S. government agency.
-Since the decline in market value is attributable to changes in interest rates and not credit quality, and the Company does not intend to sell these investments until maturity and it is not more likely than not that the Company will be required to sell such investments prior to recovery of its cost basis, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2019 and 2018.
+Since the decline in market value is attributable to changes in interest rates and not credit quality, and the Company does not intend to sell these investments until maturity and it is not more likely than not that the Company will be required to sell such investments prior to recovery of its cost basis, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2020 and 2019.

-During 2019, the Company securitized fixed-rate first mortgage loans with a book value of \$36.8 million into Freddie Mac mortgage-backed securities to increase liquidity.
-The securitization transctions increased investment securities and lowered loans receivable.
-The securitization transactions were accounted for by recording the mortgage-backed securities at a fair value of \$37.9 million in accordance with the FASB ASC.
-A net gain of \$1.5 million on the sale of loans was recognized on the securitization transactions as the fair value of the mortgage-backed securities exceeded the amortized cost of the mortgage loans.
+During 2020 and 2019, the Company securitized fixed-rate first mortgage loans with a book value of \$9.4 million and \$36.8 million, respectively, into Freddie Mac mortgage-backed securities to increase liquidity.
+The securitization transactions increased investment securities and lowered loans receivable.
+The securitization transactions were accounted for by recording the mortgage-backed securities at a fair value of \$9.8 million and \$37.9 million, respectively.
+Net gains of \$377,000 and \$1.5 million, respectively, were recognized on the securitization transactions and recorded in gain on sale of loans in the Consolidated Statements of Income.